H.R. 1829: Apache County and Navajo County Conveyance Act of 2025

 U.S. Forest Service

-The agency would have to complete the conveyances, approve surveys, maintain public map records, and give up federal ownership of the specified parcels.
+The agency would have to complete the transfers, approve the surveys, keep public map records on file, and give up federal ownership of the parcels.

 Federal taxpayers